T

 • Purchase a Parks Canada Discovery Pass for entry into the national park.

-• Check the Parks Canada website for current conditions, road closures, and shuttle information before your visit.
+• Check Parks Canada website for trail conditions, closures, and shuttle information before your visit.

 Packing highlights